 If the manager wants to track the progression of a particular employee, he can view the details.
 Fig 4 shows the changes in the selected Employee details with the changes highlighted – Eric moved from Intern to Sales department on 2nd Jan and then to Admin on 2nd Feb.
 Note that none of the date details were entered by the Manager during the course of these updates.
 (List widget is used to display the Historical Data).

 Viewing Period Data

-Increasing volume of corporate data coupled with heightened expectations for security and privacy have greatly intensified the compliance pressure on database professionals.
-WaveMaker provides a simple yet sophisticated capabilities for managing multiple versions of your data with a seamless integration of DB2 Temporal into WaveMaker apps.
-The platform eases the access and manipulation of history data from temporal tables, through the invocation of auto-generated history APIs with minimum developer effort.
+The increasing volume of corporate data coupled with heightened expectations for security and privacy have greatly intensified the compliance pressure on database professionals.
+WaveMaker provides a simple yet sophisticated capability for managing multiple versions of your data with seamless integration of DB2 Temporal into WaveMaker apps.
+The platform eases the access and manipulation of historical data from temporal tables, through the invocation of auto-generated history APIs with minimum developer effort.